pharmbio/robotlab/cellpainter/sop.md

    To run multiple batches in a row enter them with a comma: `6,6`.
 The second batch will start right after the first.

-   If running with more than 10 plates you might need to increase the incubation time (depending on the protocol directory.)
+   If running with more than 9 plates you might need to increase the incubation time (depending on the protocol directory.)

    The protocol directory contains the protocol files for the washer and dispenser.
 These need to be named according to the schema in [protocol_paths.py](cellpainter/protocol_paths.py).

    For 7 and more plates use two final wash rounds.

-   Press start or simulate.
+   Press start or press simulate.

    ### Recovering from a crash